thunlp/PLMpapers/README.md

 ## Introduction

 Pre-trained Languge Model (PLM) is a very popular topic in NLP.
-In this repo, we list some representative work on PLM and show their relationship with a family tree:
+In this repo, we list some representative work on PLM and show their relationship with a diagram.
+Feel free to distribute or use it!

 ![PLMfamiily](PLMfamily.jpg)

 Corrections and suggestions are welcomed.

 We also released [OpenCLap](https://github.com/thunlp/OpenCLaP), an open-source chinese language pre-trained model zoo.
+Welcome to try it.

 ## Papers
 ### Models